-Set GRB_0 to H'0000 or a value equal to or more than GRA_0.
-The waveform with a duty cycle of 0% and 100% can be output.
-When buffer operation is used together, the duty cycles can easily be changed, including the above settings, during operation.
+Figure 13.32 shows examples of PWM waveform output with 0% duty and 100% duty in complementary PWM mode (for one phase).
+In this example, by setting the GRB_0 to a value equal to or more than GRA_0, and H'0000 for the value of GRB_0, the waveform with a duty of 0% and 100% can be output.
+When buffer operation is also used, manipulation of the above operation and modification of the duty can be done easily during operation.
 For details on buffer operation, refer to section 13.4.8, Buffer Operation.